dyne/tomb/README.md

 # What is this for, exactly?

-This tool can be used to dig .tomb files (LUKS volumes), forge keys protected by a password (GnuPG symmetric encryption) and use the keys to lock the tombs.
+This tool can be used to dig .tomb files (LUKS volumes), forge keys protected by a password (GnuPG encryption) and use the keys to lock the tombs.
 Tombs are like single files whose contents are inaccessible in the absence of the key they were locked with and its password.

 Once open, the tombs are just like normal folders and can contain different files, plus they offer advanced functionalities like bind and execution hooks and fast search, or they can be slammed close even if busy.
-Keys can be stored on separate media like USB sticks, NFC, or bluetooth devices to make the transport of data safer: one always needs both the tomb and the key, plus its password, to access it.
+Keys can be stored on separate media like USB sticks, NFC, on-line SSH servers or bluetooth devices to make the transport of data
+safer: one always needs both the tomb and the key, plus its password, to access it.

-The tomb script takes care of several details to improve user's behaviour and the security of tombs in everyday usage: secures the typing of passwords from keyloggers, facilitates hiding keys inside images, indexes and search a tomb's contents, lists open tombs and selectively closes them, warns the user about free space and last time usage, etc.
+The tomb script takes care of several details to improve user's behaviour and the security of tombs in everyday usage: protects the typing of passwords from keyloggers, facilitates hiding keys inside images, indexes and search a tomb's contents, mounts directories in place, lists open tombs and selectively closes them, warns the user about free space and last time usage, etc.

 # How secure is this?